HsinYingLee/DRIT/README.md

 - Pytorch 4.0 and torchvision (https://pytorch.org/)
 - [TensorboardX](https://github.com/lanpa/tensorboard-pytorch)
 - [Tensorflow](https://www.tensorflow.org/) (for tensorboard usage)
-- We provide a Docker file for building the environment based on CUDA 9.0 and CuDNN 7.1.
+- We provide a Docker file for building the environment based on CUDA 9.0, CuDNN 7.1 and Ubuntu 16.04.

 ### Install
 - Clone this repo: